 Your blood pressure is measured with two numbers — your systolic (active) and diastolic (resting) pressure.
 Any blood pressure reading greater than 120/80 mm Hg is elevated, and when your blood pressure is 130/80-89 mm Hg, you have hypertension.

 Hypertension management is medical monitoring and treatment designed to lower and regulate your blood pressure to protect your overall health and reduce your risk of heart disease.
-At Select Family Practice, the team provides customized hypertension management programs based on the severity of your condition and your specific needs.
+At Select Family Practice and Urgent Care, the team provides customized hypertension management programs based on the severity of your condition and your specific needs.

 Additionally, adjusting your diet to include more fresh fruits and vegetables, whole grains, and lean protein, while reducing salt, fat, and alcohol, can help lower your cholesterol level and your blood pressure.

-The team at Select Family Practice might also encourage you to add regular physical activity to your day.
+The team at Select Family Practice and Urgent Care might also encourage you to add regular physical activity to your day.
 They can help you exercise safely to prevent injury while keeping you motivated.

-When lifestyle changes aren’t enough to lower your blood pressure, the team at Select Family Practice can prescribe medication to manage your hypertension.
+When lifestyle changes aren’t enough to lower your blood pressure, the team at Select Family Practice and Urgent Care can prescribe medication to manage your hypertension.
 Some of the standard medications for hypertension include diuretics, beta and alpha blockers, ACE inhibitors, and vasodilators.